Epsom College to close as police investigate ‘possible murder-suicide’ | ITV News

 Epsom College to close as police investigate ‘possible murder-suicide’

-A private school where the headteacher was found dead alongside her husband and their daughter will reportedly close until after the half-term break as police conduct a homicide investigation.
+A private school where the headteacher was found dead alongside her husband and their daughter will reportedly close until after the half-term break as police conduct a murder investigation.

 Emma Pattison, 45, was found dead with her husband George Pattison, 39, and their seven-year-old daughter Lettie at their home in the grounds of Epsom College in Surrey on Sunday.